um-acs/acs_docs/docs/policies/faqs.rst

 users can run on up to 512 CPUs at a time, projects on up to 1000 CPUs at a time.

-How can I see pending and running job counts for Pegasus queues?
+How can I see pending and running job counts for queues?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With ``bqueues`` `command <https://acs-docs.readthedocs.io/pegasus/jobs/3-commands.html#lsf-commands>`__ : `LSF <https://acs-docs.readthedocs.io/pegasus/jobs/1-lsf.html#p-jobs>`__